cognitive-engineering-lab/argus/README.md

 ## Having trouble? (or providing feedback!)

-If you want to use Argus but are having trouble finding the relevant information, please leave an issue or email us at <gavin.gray@inf.ethz.ch> and <wcrichto@brown.edu>.
+If you want to use Argus but are having trouble finding the relevant information, please leave an issue or email us at <gavinleroy@brown.edu> and <wcrichto@brown.edu>.
 Feedback and comments are always welcome as we iterate in the design and development of Argus!